-Inside: Here are 6 practical ways to celebrate Christmas on a budget.
+Try these 13 easy Christmas budgeting tips to save money and avoid overspending.
 You don’t have to go into debt to have a magical holiday!

-Christmas is the most expensive holiday of the year for most people.
+Christmas is the most expensive holiday of the year for the majority of people.

 But it doesn’t have to be!